josdem/hugo/content/techtalk/best_practices.md

 date = "2018-04-20T11:38:04-05:00"
-tags = ["josdem", "techtalks","programming","technology", "clean code", "Extreme Programming", "SOLID principles"] categories = ["techtalk", "code"]
+tags = ["josdem", "techtalks","programming","technology", "clean code", "Extreme Programming", "SOLID principles"] categories = ["techtalk", "code"] description = "In software development is really important to use techniques and methods to garantee quality results in process and products, so I decided to write up the software engineering practices and principles I’ve learned over the years."
 +++

 *Give me a lever long enough and a fulcrum on which to place it, and I shall move the world. ~ Archimedes.*